alinaisakova/TotalX/README.md

 ## More Information

-For full details, see the [preprint/manuscript](link), or contact isakova@satnford.edu.
+For full details, see the [preprint/manuscript](link), or contact isakova@stanford.edu.